NannyML/nannyml/docs/quick.rst

 --------------------------
-Contents of the quickstart
+Contents of the Quickstart
 --------------------------

-This quickstart presents core functionalities of NannyML on an example binary classification model that predicts whether an employee will work from home the next day or not.
+This Quickstart presents core functionalities of NannyML on an example binary classification model that predicts whether an employee will work from home the next day or not.
 First, the whole code is shown so you can jump in and experiment right away if you want.